Bahrain Development Bank: History

 By 31 December 1993, 19 staff were in post and 49 projects with an expected total cost of BD 27.829 million had been approved for investment.
 The bank's authorised contribution to this cost was BD 4.990 million (17.9%).
 Twenty-four of the approvals were start-ups with an expected project cost of BD 21.810 million, and some 36 of these approvals – mainly smaller projects to which the bank's contribution was in the region of 32% – had received full disbursement or were at the final legal documents stage.
 As the bank was still absorbing start-up costs it was not yet profitable, reporting a cumulative loss of BD 45,274 after charging interest on the government loan of BD 181,404.
 The bank's 1993 annual report contains much information on its organisation and operations.

-In May 1994 the bank became the first Gulf financial institution to qualify as a European Community Investment Partner (ECIP), giving the Bahraini private sector the opportunity to access funding and support from Brussels and European industry, and a wide network of contacts.
+In May 1994, the bank became the first Gulf financial institution to qualify as a European Community Investment Partner (ECIP), giving the Bahraini private sector the opportunity to access funding and support from Brussels and European industry, and a wide network of contacts.

 By October 1994 Khalid S.S.
 Shaheen had taken over from Roger Webster, whilst earlier in the year Shaikh Ebrahim Bin Khalifa Al Khalifa had become the bank's chairman, having replaced Isa Borshaid as Undersecretary at the Ministry of Finance.

 In 2014, BDB signed an agreement with Small Industries Development Bank of India to promote start-ups.
 In this agreement, SIDBI committed to providing technical assistance to BDB in risk management and credit management to further BDB's missions.

-In 2014, BDB launched the Imagine Cup Competition in collaboration with Microsoft to support entrepreneurs and creators establish solutions geared to resolve some of the world's toughest challenges.
+In 2014, BDB launched the Imagine Cup Competition in collaboration with Microsoft to support entrepreneurs and creators to establish solutions geared to resolve some of the world's toughest challenges.

-In 2015, Moody's assigned a Baa2/Prime-2/Negative rating to BDB due to the bank's high risk loan portfolio and reliance of public funding.
+In 2015, Moody's assigned a Baa2/Prime-2/Negative rating to BDB due to the bank's high-risk loan portfolio and reliance on public funding.